 The Royal Navy seized an Iranian oil-tanker, Grace 1, on july 4:th 2019.
 As retaliation the Iranians have at present date (july 2019) hijacked several oil-tankers over the past month.
 One was Swedish owned but flagged a British piece of cloth since it was registered in Britain as so many ships are.
 It is interesting that the Royal Navy’s initial hijacking of the Iranian oil-tanker took place at Gibraltar and not at the Strait of Hormuz or in the Persian Gulf.

 It is equally interesting that the British says that they ”suspected” quote on quote, that the Iranian oil-tanker was carrying crude to Syria and that is why it had to be seized by the British and also that the British seized the tanker in the name of the EU.
 What about Brexit now?
 This smells warmongering.
-According to shipping data Grace 1 sailed to the Mediterranean around Africa, probably to avoid the, for such a large supertanker, unloading and refilling of its oil at the Suez Canal which would have meant exposing their cargo to potential seizure by Egypt.
+According to shipping data, Grace 1 sailed to the Mediterranean around Africa, maybe to avoid the, for such a large supertanker, unloading and refilling of its oil at the Suez Canal which would have meant exposing their cargo to potential seizure by Egypt.
+Or, it sailed to the Mediterranean from Venezuela, and if so it sailed around Africa and passed through the Suez Canal to avoid the British gazing eyes at Gibraltar straits.
+Either the cargo was oil from Iran, or the cargo was oil from Venezuela.
+But one of the two options must be true.

 And it is also interesting that the British hijacking took place on America’s independence day.
 A coincidence?
 No, that is how the big boys talk to each others when they want to deliver a message.
 364 to 1 is the odds if you want to contest that!